Poles of cubic differentials and ends of convex $\mathbb{RP}^2$-surfaces: Connections and parallel transports

-where $\gamma^{-1}$ is the reverse path of $\gamma$ and $\beta$ is any path starting from the point where $\gamma$ terminates.
-Note that the order of $\beta$ and $\gamma$ in our notation $\beta\gamma$ for concatenation is chosen in accordance with the notation for composition of transformations.
+where $\gamma^{-1}$ is the reverse path of $\gamma$, and $\beta$ is any path starting from the point where $\gamma$ terminates.
+Here and below, the reader should be cautious about the order in the notations.
+See the next remark.

+In particular, when $M$ is simply connected and $\D$ is flat, we let $\para(y,x)$ denote the parallel transport of $\D$ along any path from the point $x$ to $y$, which does not depend on the choice of the path.
+In this case, the above properties become

+\begin{remark} In our notation, the concatenated path $\beta\gamma$ first runs $\gamma$ and then $\beta$.
+Namely, the order is the same as in the notation for composition of maps, and might be different from the convention in algebraic topology.
+Accordingly, in the notation $\para(y,x)$, the starting point $x$ of the parallel transport is put in the \emph{second} slot. \end{remark}

 In terms of the matrix expression of the connection

 under a unimodular frame of $(E,\mu)$ on an open set containing $\gamma$, the parallel transport $\para(\gamma)$ is obtained by solving an ODE as follows: For every $t\in[a,b]$, let $\gamma_{[a,t]}$ denote the restriction of $\gamma$ to the interval $[a,t]$ and view the parallel transport $\para(\gamma_{[a,t]})$ from $E_{\gamma(a)}$ to $E_{\gamma(t)}$ as a matrix in $\SL(n,\mathbb{R})$ by means of the frame.
 Then we have